-(a) The Employer's contribution rate to the Pension Fund shall be seven percent of each employee's gross monthly earnings.
-The Employer shall also deduct from each eligible employee's gross monthly earnings seven percent and remit that amount together with the Employer's required contribution on behalf of each employee to the Pension Fund.
+(a) The Employer's contribution rate to the Pension Fund shall be 7% of each employee's gross monthly earnings.
+The Employer shall also deduct from each eligible employee's gross monthly earnings 7% and remit that amount together with the Employer's required contribution on behalf of each employee to the Pension Fund.

-(b) Effective September 1, 2018, the Employer contribution rate shall be reduced by 2%.
-The Employer contributions will be restored to the previous level with 50% of wage increases (the Labour Component of the Annual Price Adjustment [COLA] in the Ministry of Transportation and Infrastructure Maintenance Agreement [Schedule XX]) that come into effect after the 4% in COLA increase savings are realized.
+(b) Effective September 1, 2018, the employer contribution rate shall be reduced by 2%.
+The employer contributions will be restored to the previous level with 50% of wage increases (The Labour Component of the Annual Price Adjustment [COLA] in the Ministry of Transportation and Infrastructure Maintenance Agreement [Schedule XX]) that come into effect after the 4% in COLA increase savings are realized.